-In Years 3 to 6 the focus of Art and Design is to develop a greater knowledge and understanding of the subject.
-The subject provides visual, tactile and sensory experiences and a way of understanding and responding to the world.
+In Years 1 and 2 Art and Design stimulates the minds of our pupils and allows them to be creative and imaginative.
+It provides visual, tactile and sensory experiences and a way of understanding and responding to the world.
+The children are able to use practical and visual skills in their work.

-- Exploring a range of starting points for practical work, eg ‘Themselves’
+- Exploring a range of starting points for practical work

-- Comparing differences and similarities in the work of artists
+- Studying the differences and similarities in the work of artists such as Paul Klee, Lowry and Matisse